chuanconggao/extratools/docs/functions/rangetools.md

 [Source](https://github.com/chuanconggao/extratools/blob/master/extratools/rangetools.py)

+!!! warning
+    Each range is closed on the left side, and open on the right side.

 ## Range Statistics

 Tools for statistics over ranges.
-Note that each range is closed on the left side, and open on the right side.

 ### `histogram(thresholds, data, leftmost=-inf)`